facelessuser/sublime-markdown-popups/docs/usage.md

 ### md2html
 mdpopups.md2html
 :
     Exposes the Markdown to HTML converter in case it is desired to parse only a section of markdown.
 This works well for someone who wants to work directly in HTML, but might want to still have fragments of markdown that they would like to occasionally convert.
 Code highlighting will use either Pygments or the native Sublime syntax highlighter.
-Set [`mdpopups_use_sublime_highlighter`](#mdpopups_use_sublime_highlighter) to `true` if you want to use the Sublime syntax highlighter.
+Set [`mdpopups.use_sublime_highlighter`](#mdpopupsuse_sublime_highlighter) to `true` if you want to use the Sublime syntax highlighter.

     | Parameter | Type | Required | Default | Description |
     | --------- | ---- | -------- | ------- | ----------- |